UCSCSciComm/outfog/README.md

 ## Original WordPress site and backups

 A full backup of the original site (files and database) was taken on 2026-09-19, before it was taken down.
-It **not** in this repository.
+It is **not** in this repository.

 If the original ever has to be restored, it needs PHP 7.4 or older (the Canvas theme and one plugin break on PHP 8).